TheNoviceProspect/ObsidianVault/Common Setups/Emacs Setup.md

         auto-save-list-file-prefix (concat auto-saves-dir ".saves-")
         tramp-backup-directory-alist `((".*" . ,backup-dir))
         tramp-auto-save-directory auto-saves-dir))
 (setq backup-by-copying t    ; Don't delink hardlinks
       delete-old-versions t  ; Clean up the backups
       version-control t      ; Use version numbers on backups,
       kept-new-versions 5    ; keep some new versions
       kept-old-versions 2)   ; and some old ones, too

-;; Make sure we only have to answer wity y or n (defalias 'yes-or-no-p 'y-or-n-p)
+;; Make sure we only have to answer with y or n (defalias 'yes-or-no-p 'y-or-n-p)

-; Set emacs to remember last editing positions
+;; Set emacs to remember last editing positions (setq-default save-place-mode 1)
+;; And where to place the marker-file
 (setq save-place-file "~/.emacs.d/saveplace")
-(setq-default save-place-mode 1)

 ;; Maximise(if we can) the window initially (add-to-list 'default-frame-alist '(fullscreen . maximized))